Set It Off (band): Horrible Kids (2011–2012)

-On July 19, 2011, the band announced its signing to Equal Vision Records and that the label would issue a remastered version of its self-released EP Horrible Kids, along with the single "Chase It!" on August 30, 2011.
+In July 2011, the band announced its signing to Equal Vision Records and that the label would issue a remastered version of its self-released EP Horrible Kids, along with the single "Chase It!" on August 30, 2011.

 Carson said, "Our main inspiration in writing this album was derived from personal experiences growing up.
 I loved being able to turn to songs that I could personally relate to.
 I want to provide that same kind of coping source for people.
 I want people to be able to turn on Horrible Kids and pick a song that pinpoints exactly what they're going through and allows them to vent through it."

 The album debuted in the top 100 Alternative Albums on iTunes.
 Horrible Kids was recorded at Red Sparrow Studios in Wilson, North Carolina.
 It was produced, engineered, and mixed by Brandon Ham and John Harrell.

-Cinematics (2013–2014)
+Cinematics (2012–2013)

-In July 2012, Set It Off announced the upcoming release of its debut full-length album Cinematics.
-A deluxe version was released on September 18, 2012.
+In July 2012, Set It Off announced the upcoming release of its debut full-length album Cinematics, On September 18, 2012.
+A deluxe version was released the same day exclusively on iTunes.

 Through the VH1 Save the Music Foundation, the band donated $1 for every album sold before September 23 to support music programs in schools.
 The band also donated their bonus, generating a total donation of $5,000.
 Equal Vision Records agreed to match the band's donation if the band reached No. 1 on the Billboard Heatseekers Chart.

-Cody Carson said, "We're honored to be working with VH1 Save The Music.
+Cody Carson said, "We're honored to be working with VH1 Save the Music.
 If it wasn't for the music education program in my high school, Set It Off would not exist.
 I would not have met our guitarist, Dan Clermont, I wouldn't have been directed toward Oberlin Music Conservatory, and I wouldn't end up with even half of the musical knowledge I possess now.
 More people need to be able to experience the unity, leadership skills, and work ethic taught by being involved in music education programs in schools.
 Set It Off strongly endorses this organization for these, among many other, reasons.
 We're so excited to raise money for them and help spread the word about the importance of music education."

 The album, which was produced, mixed, and recorded by Zack Odom and Kenneth Mount at ZK Productions, debuted at No. 174 on the Billboard 200, No. 4 on the Top Heatseekers, and No. 38 on the Independent Albums chart.

-On June 25, 2013, the band released an expanded edition of the album with a new cover.
-In October 2013, Fearless Records released the album Punk Goes Christmas, which featured an original Set It Off song, "This Christmas (I'll Burn It to the Ground)."
+The band released an expanded edition of the album with a new cover on June 25, 2013.
+In October, Fearless Records released the album Punk Goes Christmas, which featured an original Set It Off song, "This Christmas (I'll Burn It to the Ground)."

-On October 29, 2022, the song "Partners in Crime" ft.
-Ash Costello reached 100,000,000 streams on Spotify.